 Review the schedule.
 Check your printed pocket guide or the website schedule before day 1 and highlight everything that looks interesting.
 Some of the best events are the things you’ll miss if you don’t hunt for them!

 Bring photo ID.
 You need valid, government-issued photo ID to pick up your badge or register, regardless of how you register(ed).
 If you are under 18, you also need to bring your parent permission and release form.

 Make a packing list.
 Remember clothes, cosplay supplies, toiletries, phone charger, and any snacks.

 Plan a budget.
 Hotel, con registration, food and snacks each day, transportation, and exhibitors/artist budget.

 Use the Guidebook app.
-If you have a smartphone, this free app includes the entire con schedule, maps, receives live updates, and lets you make a personalized schedule.
-(You can install the app now, but the Kumoricon 2017 guide will be released in October.)
+This free smartphone/tablet app includes the entire convention schedule and maps, receives live updates, and lets you make a personalized schedule.
+(You can install the app now, but the Kumoricon 2019 guide will be released in October or November.)